SILENCE-SIMSOOL/NecronOBF/README.md

-# SilenceProtector
+# Necron Obfuscator

-SilenceProtector is a low-overhead Java obfuscation tool.
+Necron Obfuscator is a low-overhead Java obfuscation tool.

 Its goal is not simply to make decompilation harder, but to make **full reconstruction of the original source structure and development intent significantly more difficult even after deobfuscation**.